RyanNavillus/reward-surfaces/experiments.md

 Note that since RL is a maximization problem, as opposed to a minimization problem, this ratio measures convexity, not non-convexity.
 So higher values are better.

 $$ \text{Local Convexity for RL} = -\tfrac{e_\max}{e_\min}) $$

+Unfortunately, estimating the eigenvalues of the Hessian as described in section 4 of the [derivation document](https://github.com/benblack769/reward-surfaces/raw/master/docs/mathnotes/main.pdf) is a noisy, and not necessarily unbiased process (the hessian estimation is unbiased, but not the eigenvalue estimation).
+This means that sampling eigenvalues multiple times may not lead to convergence to the true eigenvalues.
+It also means that error bounds on the eigenvalue estimates are hard to generate.
+So specific values of the plots below should be taken with a grain of salt.
+However, broad trends in the plots most likely are not due to algorithmic bias, but due to real changes in the optimization surface.

 In the plots below, the X axis is training steps.
 The Y axis on the episodic reward plots is episodic reward.
 The Y axis on the convexity plots is convexity.